Shopify/polaris-viz/src/components/TooltipContent/TooltipContent.md

 | ----------------------------------------------- |
 | `{color:Color; label: string; value: number}[]` |

 Each member of the `data` array corresponds to a row in the `<TooltipContent />` object.
-The value for `color` corresponds to the fill color for the square preview, and accepts any [Polaris Viz accepted color](/documentation/Polaris-Viz-colors.md).
+The value for `color` corresponds to the fill color for the square preview, and accepts any CSS color or GradientStop[].

 #### Optional props